- 1 Tip 1: The Chinese language may look difficult at the beginning stage, but it gets easier to learn at the time.

 However, learning Chinese can get easy for the Chinese language boasts one of the easiest grammars in the world.
 The Chinese sentence structure largely mirrors that of English (subject + verb + object).
 There is no tense transformation in verbs or no conjugations neither.
-There is no gender, no plural nouns, so the language is actually much easier than those of any Western language.
+There is no gender, no plural nouns, so the language is much easier than any Western language.

 Tip 2: Choosing the Mandarin Chinese over Cantonese.